SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

     * **ClientSideComponentId:** This is the identifier (GUID) of the Field Customizer, which has been installed in the app catalog.
     * **ClientSideComponentProperties:** This is an optional parameter, which can be used to provide properties for the Field Customizer instance

-> Notice.
-Currently you'll need to install solution packages explicitly to sites to ensure the extension is being properly executed.
-There will be alternative ways to achieve this in the future without site-by-site deployment.
+> Notice, you can control the requirement to add a solution containing your extension to the site by using `skipFeatureDeployment` setting in **package-solution.json**.
+Event though you would not require solution to be installed on the site, you'd need to associate **ClientSideComponentId** to specific objects for the extension to be visible.

 In the following steps, we'll create a new `CustomAction` definition, which will then be automatically deployed with the needed configurations when the solution package is installed on a site.